Part 2/7

 Unfortunately, writing isn’t something coming naturally to many people.
 Even fewer keep dream journals.

-One reason is they’re worried about someone reading their journal and misunderstanding them intentionally or on purpose.
+One reason is they’re worried about someone reading their journal and misunderstanding them.
 Having a written journal makes some people feel vulnerable.

 You can’t just remember some random dreams and say you’re using this method to understand yourself better.

 You’ll forget a bunch.
 Without a journal, you’re not going to notice trends.
-Trends are important to any sleep analysis.
+Trends are important because they show what’s concerning you at any one time.

 Without keeping a dream journal, you tend to remember odd dreams the best.
 You forget the subtle symbols your subconscious uses to communicate.